- What is Indoor Air Quality?

 The Wattsense solution provides these features and also simplifies access and management to a BMS.

 Indoor air pollution -How does the Wattsense solution collect LoRaWAN data?

 With its LoRaWAN to BACnet / Modbus function, Wattsense allows users to collect data on any LoRaWAN sensor and automatically translates it into a BACnet IP or Modbus TCP/IP protocol so it can be read locally by any BMS or SCADA.
 The data can also be accessed and stored via our Cloud or your preferred server through our RESTful API and MQTT connector.

 Wattsense is a turnkey solution that quickly deploys Indoor Air Quality Monitor Solutions.
 Schedule a demo to learn more.

-How to use Wattsense to deploy an IAQ monitoring solution
+How to use Wattsense to deploy a indoor air quality monitoring solution

 1- Air monitoring sensors are installed to observe and control a building's air network condition.